CmdrAvegan/WiZ-Volume-Visualizer/README.md

 ### Light Configuration
 1. Enter the IP address of your WiZ light(s) in the provided field.
-2. For multiple lights, enter each IP address separated by commas.
+2. For multiple lights, enter each IP address individually or use auto-detect.
-3. Use the auto-detect feature to discover lights on your network.
+3. Use the auto-detect feature to discover lights on your network and add them to the list.
+4. Remove any lights you do not wish to be used from the list.
-4. Click **Save** to confirm.
+5. Click **Save** to confirm.

 ### Customizing Visual Effects
 1. Adjust brightness, thresholds, and other settings directly in the GUI.